Record here (Local replay)

 How to abort

-If you wish to abort Local Replay for whatever reason, you can do so by clicking [Abort and proceed manually] in the dialogue.
+If you want to abort Local Replay for any reason, you can do so by clicking [Abort and proceed manually] in the dialog.

 Replaying_en_1_.png